xhudik/orangeday_setup/README.md

 ## Setup for Orange day 2017-09-08

-Download Vagrant and VirtualBox.
-Then clone this repo:
+Install Vagrant, VirtualBox, Ansible.
+Then, clone this repo:

     git clone https://github.com/xhudik/orangeday_setup

+If you are willing to work on 64bit OS, change branch to `orangeday_setup64`

+    git checkout orangeday_setup64

+(kudos to @OliveiraThinkBig)

 In directory with `Vagrantfile` run: